Police Reports, Jan. 21, 2020

 Owensboro Police Department

-• Steven Dale Fister, 44, of the 6600 block of Thoreau Village, Utica was charged Saturday with first- and second-degree possession of a controlled substance (meth) and possession of drug paraphernalia.
+• Mark Thayer, 61, of the 300 block of Tennyson Drive was charged Monday with driving under the influence.

-• Brice Taylor Pride, 19, of the 2200 block of E. 19th St. was charged Friday with driving under the influence.
+• A black Apple iPhone 10 valued at $500 was reported stolen on Friday from Kroger, 2630 Frederica St.

-• Jessica Johnson, 34, of the 500 block of Maplewood Drive was charged Monday with driving under the influence and first-degree possession of a controlled substance (meth).
+• Jewelry and various gemstones valued at $250,000 and clothing worth $300 were reported stolen on Saturday from the 1300 block of E. 15th St.

 (0) comments